drtoss/pyqs/README.md

 It’s tricky, but admins and users can add new fields (perhaps computed on the fly) without modifying the base code.

 So, if you are interested, you can fetch the work in progress here.
-For now, you’ll need to modify the ‘build\_pbs\_ifl’ script to tell it where to find swig and where to find the OpenPBS source tree.
-This script builds the pbs\_ifl module to give python access to PBS's IFL routines.

 Pieces:
 * example\_new\_field -- Example defining new field for nas\_qstat (in this case, expansion factor)